uoftgasa/uoftgasa.github.io/markdown/index.md

 #### Billy Bishop Airport

 This airport offers flights to domestic and US destinations, mostly via the budget Porter Airlines.
-It's conveniently accessible at the foot of Bathurst street, with a free shuttle
+It's conveniently accessible at the foot of Bathurst street, with a free shuttle service between the main terminal and the Line 1 subway Union Station.
+It's also easily reachable by public transit, either by the 509 Harbourfront or 511

 ## UofT Services
 [**Table of Contents**](#table-of-contents)